An official website of the United States government

 In 1975, the Department of Defense began a program to assess past hazardous and toxic materials storage and disposal activities at military installations.
 The goals of this program, referred to as the Environmental Restoration Program (ERP), were to identify environmental contamination resulting from past hazardous materials management practices, to assess the impacts of the contamination on public health and the environment, and to provide corrective measures as required to mitigate adverse impacts.

-In 1980, Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), or “Superfund,” was passed to investigate and remediate areas resulting from past hazardous waste management practices.
-This program is administered by the United States Environmental Protection Agency (USEPA) or state agencies.
-Naval Station Norfolk (NSN) was added to the CERCLA National Priority List (NPL) of Superfund sites on April 1, 1997.
-At the time of the NPL listing, Naval Support Activity (NSA) Hampton Roads was a part of NSN.
-Under the NPL, all decision documents associated with site investigation and environmental cleanup is approved by the Navy and USEPA with concurrence by Virginia Department of Environmental Quality (VDEQ) who comprise the NSN ERP Partnering Team.
-Based on the results from desktop audits, site investigations, and/or removal actions, 96 sites have been identified for no further action by the NSN Environmental Restoration Program (ERP) Partnering Team.
+In 1980, CERCLA, or “Superfund,” was passed to investigate and remediate areas resulting from past hazardous waste management practices.
+This program is administered by USEPA or state agencies.
+NSN was added to the CERCLA National Priority List (NPL) of Superfund sites on April 1, 1997.
+Under the NPL at NSN all decision documents associated with site investigation and environmental cleanup is approved by the Navy and USEPA, with concurrence by Virginia Department of Environmental Quality (VDEQ).
+Based on the results from desktop audits, site investigations, and/or removal actions, 96 sites have been identified for no further action by the NSN ERP Partnering Team.

-In September 2010, the U.S. Navy, in collaboration with USEPA and VDEQ, designated NSN as construction complete under the NPL.
+In September 2010 the U.S. Navy, in collaboration with U.S. EPA and Virginia DEQ designated the entire NSN as construction complete under the NPL.
 This designation is achieved when physical construction of all cleanup actions is complete, all immediate threats have been addressed and all long-term threats are under control for all portions of the site.
-Although remedy construction has been completed, the cleanup is ongoing at seven sites at NSN and two sites at NSA Hampton Roads.
+Although remedy construction has been completed, the cleanup is ongoing at nine NSN sites.
 The Navy inspects the sites regularly to ensure that cleanups conducted remain protective of public health and the environment.
 The status of the cleanup at the nine sites is updated in an annual Site Management Plan.
-Click on the links below to view the Site Management Plan and a Fact Sheet providing an overview of the ERP at NSN and NSA Hampton Roads:
+Click on the links below to view the Site Management Plan and a Fact Sheet providing an overview of the ERP at NSN:

-This web site is part of the U.S. Navy's active efforts to provide accurate, timely and comprehensive information on the ERP currently in action at NSN and NSA Hampton Roads, Norfolk, Virginia.
+This web site is part of the United States Navy's (Navy) active efforts to provide accurate, timely and comprehensive information on the Environmental Restoration Program currently in action at Naval Station Norfolk, Virginia.

 Facility Location and Physical Description

 NSN is the largest naval base in the United States, and is situated on 4,631 acres of land in the northwestern portion of Norfolk, Virginia.
-NSN is bordered on the north by Willoughby Bay, on the west by the confluence of the Elizabeth and James rivers, on the east by the City of Norfolk, and on the south by NSA Hampton Roads by the City of Norfolk.
+It is adjacent to Naval Support Activity (NSA) Hampton Roads, a Navy Command which provides logistical, personnel, maintenance, transportation, special services, supply, fiscal services and administrative support to Navy and Marine Corps facilities in Hampton Roads.
+The location of NSN and NSA Hampton Roads is shown on the Figure below.
+NSN is bounded on the north by Willoughby Bay, on the west by the confluence of the Elizabeth and James rivers, and on the south and east by the city of Norfolk.
 A portion of NSN’s eastern boundary is also formed by Mason Creek.
 NSN includes approximately 4,000 buildings, 20 piers, and an airfield.
 The western portion of NSN is a developed waterfront area containing the piers and facilities for loading, unloading, and servicing naval vessels.
 Land use in the surrounding area is commercial, industrial, and residential.
 The waterfront area south of NSN provides shipping facilities and a network of rail lines for several large industries.
 Residential and recreational areas border NSN at the Base’s southern, eastern, and northeastern boundaries.

 Figure 1 - Base Map with Site Locations (Click on image below to open a larger PDF version)